 If you wish to eat or drink in a smoke-free environment indoors, you can.
 All locations should now be completely non-smoking.

 If you wish to smoke while eating or drinking indoors, you can’t.
 You’ll need to nip outside for a cigarette.
-Many locations have installed outside heaters and chairs for that very purpose (where planning laws allow).
+Many locations already have an outdoor area (especially in warmer months) for that purpose and some have installed outside heaters and chairs (where planning laws allow) for cold-weather smokers.

 Buying cigarettes…

-Cigarettes are only available from tobacconists.
-There are cigarette vending machines, but some may require a Bankomatkarte (bank debit card) to operate them.
-I’m not sure that non-Austrian bank cards work (but haven’t tried to be honest).
+Cigarettes are more or less only available from tobacconists.
+Vienna has cigarette vending machines, but some (all?) may require a Bankomatkarte (bank debit card) to operate them.
+I’m not sure if non-Austrian bank cards work (but haven’t tried to be honest, being a non-smoker).